guscost/protozoa/README.md

 Remember back in the day when you could query the DOM and actually *do* something with an element?
 With this architecture, that's how *everything* works!

 ## Safety not guaranteed
-As a low-level DOM wrangler, you should already know that there are pitfalls with any approach.
-This one is no different - careful not to overwrite any important attributes with data, because those are your DOM Nodes!
+If you've worked with the real DOM, you should already know that there are significant pitfalls with any approach.
+This way is no different.
+Careful not to overwrite any important attributes with data, because those are your DOM Nodes!

-Adding custom properties to DOM Nodes was looked down on for years probably because of this risk, but we're all adults, right?
+Custom properties on DOM Nodes was looked down on for years probably because of this risk, but we're adults and we can be careful.

 ## The real tradeoff is performance
 Because of this choice, a complex UI rendered by emptying out containers and dumping in new DOM Nodes means a lot of screen repaints.
 This architecture should be chosen with the assumption that apps will be smaller and simpler.
 The `init()` template API makes it easy to only redraw certain parts of an app in response to any kind of state engine, so a UI built in this way can still be optimized, but sometimes a better solution is to break apart your page into smaller apps that communicate with each other but don't need to keep a huge state in sync with a huge UI.
 More along those lines soon.